box/developer.box.com/guides/metadata/fields/date.md

 }
 ```

-Optionally a `description` can be provided that is shown to a user in the UI,
+Optionally, a `description` can be provided that is shown to a user in the UI,
 and the field can be set to `hidden` to hide it from users in the web and mobile
 apps.